 Aside from keeping notes of your symptoms, you should also refer to your medical history.
 If you have seasonal allergies or a recent history of pink eye, that could also help you narrow down the cause.
 Even asking yourself if you’ve been around anyone with pink eye lately can help.
 (Find out what it could mean if you have a red spot on your eye.)

 Now you don’t need to run off to your doctor’s office at the first sign of red, itchy eyes.
 Most cases of pink eye are mild and will clear up on their own without treatment or a doctor’s visit.
 Viral conjunctivitis typically clears up within two weeks.
 But if you want to speed up the healing process, Dr. Munir says you can “try over-the-counter eye drops and if you’re not better in the first week or two then seek out an eye care professional.”
+(Check out more ways to treat pink eye symptoms.)
 If your own remedies aren’t working, your doctor will prescribe you with antibiotics for bacterial conjunctivitis, antiviral medication for viral conjunctivitis, or allergy medications for allergic conjunctivitis.
 You should also consider seeing your doctor if you experience pain or intense redness in the eyes, light sensitivity, blurred vision or your symptoms worsen with time.

-Now that you know how to distinguish between allergies and pink eye, learn how to spot the silent signs of eye cataracts.
+Now that you know how to distinguish between allergies and pink eye, learn to spot the telltale signs of a dangerous eye infection.